 Visitors are encouraged to arrive before noon to witness a unique architectural feature in which a single beam of sunlight shines through a solar tube in the ceiling of the Rotunda Gallery and illuminates the 1923 Peace dollar that is set into the center of the gallery’s floor.
 This free event occurs yearly at noon on the summer solstice.
 Visitors are invited to celebrate the longest day of the year and the official beginning of summer.

-Members of the Laramie Astronomical Society and Space Observers, with community astronomer Ray Martin, will have telescopes set up on the terrace for visitors to safely view the surface of the sun until 1:30 p.m.
+Members of the Laramie Astronomical Society and Space Observers will have telescopes set up on the terrace for visitors to safely view the surface of the sun until 1:30 p.m.

 Through its “Museum as Classroom” approach, the UW Art Museum places art at the center of learning for all ages.
-Located in the Centennial Complex at 2111 Willett Drive in Laramie, the museum is open Mondays through Saturdays from 10 a.m.-5 p.m.
-Monday hours are extended to 7 p.m.
-February through April and September through November.
+Located in the Centennial Complex at 2111 E. Willett Drive in Laramie, the museum is open Tuesdays through Saturdays from 10 a.m.-5 p.m.
+Thursday hours are extended to 7 p.m.
 Admission is free.